Nitrokey/nethsm-pkcs11/features.md

 # Features

-- :heavy_check_mark: : Fully functionnal
+- :white_check_mark: : Fully functionnal
 - :warning: : Some behaviors may not be implemented
 - 🗓️ : Planned
 - :x: : Not in the current scope of the project